forChin/chip8/README.md

 |7|8|9|E| => |A|S|D|F|
 |A|0|B|F| => |Z|X|C|V|
 ```
-## Graphics
+## A few notes
+- You can find video games to run in [roms folder](https://github.com/forChin/chip8/tree/master/roms).
-The graphics of games are flicker because it's the way CHIP-8 designed, but my project includes the ability to reduce flickering by simulating the behaviour of old phosphor displays.
+- The graphics of games are flicker because it's the way CHIP-8 designed, but my project includes the ability to reduce flickering by simulating the behaviour of old phosphor displays.
 The pixels of phosphor displays glow for several milliseconds after being turned off which increases the appearance of ghosting.